Fan print with two bugaku dancers: Date

 The ROM dates the print to sometime between the mid-1820s and 1844; however, there are indications that the date can be narrowed to between 1830 and 1843.
 Synthetic blue pigment was not introduced to Japan until 1829, and it is unlikely that expensive natural indigo would be used on a medium as cheap as uchiwa-e.
 Kunisada's signature is flanked by two circular toshidama-in seals rather than appearing within an oblong, stylized toshidama cartouche.
 This suggests the print belongs to his early career.

 Provenance

-The print was donated to the ROM by Sir Edmund Walker (1848–1924), who was the long-time president of the Canadian Bank of Commerce, and served as the first Chairman of the Board of Trustees for the ROM.
+The print was donated to the ROM by Sir Edmund Walker (1848–1924), who was the long-time president of the Canadian Bank of Commerce, and served as the first chairman of the board of trustees for the ROM.
 Walker began collecting Japanese art in the 1870s, making him one of the earliest collectors in North America.
-He bought many of his pieces in New York between 1873–1875 and 1881–1886, and during a trip to London in 1909.
+He bought many of his pieces in New York between 1873 and 1875 and 1881–1886, and during a trip to London in 1909.
 In 1919, after travelling to Japan, China and Korea, he was named Honorary Consul-General of Japan for Toronto.